 In view of this, families today seek to somehow satisfy their needs for understanding the information offered superficially, incompletely or in the absence of such information.
 In this research, family members reported the use of the virtual network as a means to meet these information needs.
-A study points out that, by having this information, the patient and/or family
+A study points out that, by having this information, the patient and/or family member believe they are better prepared to discuss issues related to health/disease with the health professional.
+In this case, there is room to question the individual with the greatest theoretical contribution on the subject in question and to participate in the counseling regarding the most appropriate treatment for the clinical condition presented by the individual.15

-It is understood, therefore, that knowing the information needs of families of newborns or children in health units can help in the reorganization of professional practice, improve the care provided and insert the family as an effective part of care in these units, so that the bond with them is strengthened and hospitalization experienced in a less traumatic way as possible.15
+It is understood, therefore, that knowing the information needs of families of newborns or children in health units can help in the reorganization of professional practice, improve the care provided and insert the family as an effective part of care in these units, so that the bond with them is strengthened and hospitalization experienced in a less traumatic way as possible.
+15

 In this directive, the creation of educational material by health professionals with family members collaborates in the process of family training and constitutes a promising strategy in the preparation of hospital discharge.
-This printed material, in the form of a booklet, reinforces the guidelines and also serves as a consultation tool in case of doubts when the family develops care at home, exactly as reported by the family members in the present study.16
+This printed material, in the form of a booklet, reinforces the guidelines and also serves as a consultation tool in case of doubts when the family develops care at home, exactly as reported by the family members in the present study.
+16